-A multiple-page timeline.
-This timeline has a number of pages on it and an audio clip that plays over the pages.
 The other channels in a multiple-page timeline work like the channels on a singlepage timeline.
 Keep in mind that if an event is scheduled to happen when its page is not visible, it won't be seen.

 If an object on a multiple-page timeline is on a template that's used by more than one page on the timeline, that object can potentially appear across those pages.
-For example, you could put a movie on the page template used by pages I through 5; you could then put pages I through 5 on a timeline and add the movie to the timeline.
+For example, you could put a movie on the page template used by pages 1 through 5; you

+A multiple-page timeline.
+This timeline has a number of pages on it and an audio clip that plays over the pages. could then put pages 1 through 5 on a timeline and add the movie to the timeline.
 As the movie plays, the pages will turn.

-4.5.
+9.5.
 Controlling timelines